-No more than six hours of Special Topics may be counted in the minimum hours required by either route; any exceptions require specific Departmental approval.

-Students whose research is in the area of organic chemistry are required to take these courses: 565, 566, 548 (or 549 if credit was previously received for 548 or its equivalent), 540 or 542, 522 or 526, and additional courses needed to complete the 32 or 36 credit hour minimum.
-Students whose research is in the area of analytical, inorganic, and physical chemistry are required to take at least one graduate course in each of the four major areas (analytical, inorganic, organic, and physical): specific course requirements are to be determined in consultation with one's research advisor.
+Students are required to complete 32 and 36 hours of graduate credit (see below) for the thesis and non-thesis options, respectively.
+No more than six hours of Special Topics courses may be counted in the minimum hours required by either route; any exceptions require specific departmental approval.
+Students whose research is in the area of organic chemistry are required to take these courses: 565, 566, 548 (or 549 if credit was previously received for 548 or its equivalent), 540 or 542 and 522 or 526, and additional courses needed to complete the 32 credit hour minimum.
+Students whose research is in the area of analytical, inorganic, biochemistry or physical chemistry are required to take at least one graduate course in three of the five traditional areas of chemistry (analytical, inorganic, organic, biochemistry and physical).
+Students are limited to 12 hours of research credit.
+Specific course requirements are to be determined in consultation with one's research advisor.